canonical/lxd/doc/api-extensions.md

 ## `resources_device_fs_uuid`

 Adds the field `device_fs_uuid` including the respective UUID to each disk and partition indicating whether or not a filesystem is located on the device.

+## `storage_buckets_all_projects`

+This adds support for listing storage buckets across all projects using the `all-projects` parameter in `GET /1.0/storage-pools/POOL/buckets` requests.